 The Grade Change Request Form is used to submit the final grade.
 Coursework completed to resolve the mark of "I" (Incomplete) must be submitted within the first 6 weeks of the following term; 6 weeks in to the Fall Term for Spring and Summer terms and 6 weeks in to the Spring Term for Fall Term work.

-This student initiated request is initiated with the submission of this form to your instructor to request an extension to the due date on which the work for your course is to be completed.
+This student initiated request is initiated with the submission of Undergraduate Request for a Mark of Incomplete (PDF) to your instructor to request an extension to the due date on which the work for your course is to be completed.
 Approval of this request is at the discretion of the instructor.
 Course work that is incomplete must be finished and submitted within 6 weeks of the start of the following term (6 weeks in to the Fall term for Spring and Summer term work and 6 weeks in to the Spring term for Fall and J-Term work).
 Your instructor may, at his or her discretion, set an earlier date.
 Failure to complete required course work within the allotted time will result in a grade of “F.” Please note: Students who are on Academic Probation may not request a temporary mark of Incomplete in any course for the term in which they are on Academic Probation.

 Appear in person with one or more of the following showing your new name: federal or state ID or federal or state ID and a marriage certificate or court order.
 Bring the form and your identification to the Office of Registration & Records, or appear before your local notary public.
 This form, not a copy, must be mailed or hand delivered to the Office of Registration and Records along with clear copies of the proof documents submitted to the notary public.